-6.1 Planner Protocols
+6.1 Class Charts Protocols

-The planner is central to the success of the Positive Discipline Behaviour Policy.
-The planner is:
+Class Charts is central to the success of the Positive Discipline Behaviour Policy.
+The online system is:

-- Where all House Points are collected and recorded - Where all comments (which trigger sanctions) are recorded - Central to the communication between academy and parents/carers, providing immediate feedback on a young person's attitude to learning on a daily basis.
+- · Where all House Points are collected and recorded - Where all comments (which trigger sanctions) are recorded - Central to the communication between academy and parents/carers, providing immediate feedback on a young person's attitude to learning on a daily basis.